singh-man/books/crackingTheCoding/08_recursionAndDynamicProgramming.md

 Like in many recursive problems, the Base Case and Build approach will be useful.
 Assume we have a string S represented by the characters a1a2...an.

-##### Approach 1: Building from permutations of first n-1 characters.
+**Approach 1: Building from permutations of first n-1 characters.**

 *Base Case:* permutations offirst character substring

 The only permutation of a1 is the string a1.So:
 ```
-P(a₁ )  = a₁
+P(a₁)  = a₁
 ```
 *Case: permutations of* a₁a₂
 ```
 P(a₁a₂) = a₁a₂ and a₂a₁
 ```
 *Case: permutations of* a₁a₂a₃
 ```
-P(a1a2a3) =  a₁ a₂ a₃ , a₁ a₃ a₂ , a₂ a₁ a₃ , a₂ a₃ a₁ , a₃ a₁ a₂ , a₃ a₂ a₁ ,
+P(a1a2a3) = a₁a₂a₃, a₁a₃a₂, a₂a₁a₃, a₂a₃a₁, a₃a₁a₂, a₃a₂a₁,
 ```
-*Case: permutations of* a1a2a3a4
+*Case: permutations of* a₁a₂a₃a₄

 This is the first interesting case.
-How can we generate permutations of a₁ a₂ a₃ a₄ from a₁ a₂ a₃?
+How can we generate permutations of a₁a₂a₃a₄ from a₁a₂a₃?

-Each permutation of a₁ a₂ a₃ a₄ represents an ordering of a₁ a₂ a₃ .
-For example, a₂ a₄ a₁ a₃ represents the order a₂ a₁ a₃ .
+Each permutation of a₁a₂a₃a₄ represents an ordering of a₁a₂a₃.
+For example, a₂a₄a₁a₃ represents the order a₂a₁a₃ .

-Therefore, if we took all the permutations of a₁ a₂ a₃ and added a₄ into all possible locations, we would get all permutations of a₁ a₂ a₃ a₄ .
+Therefore, if we took all the permutations of a₁a₂a₃ and added a₄ into all possible locations, we would get all permutations of a₁a₂a₃a₄ .

 ```
 a₁a₂a₃ -> a₄a₁a₂a₃, a₁a₄a₂a₃ ,a₁a₂a₄a₃, a₁a₂a₃a₄